defenseunicorns/defense-unicorns-hugo-theme/README.md

-# Docsy
+# Defense Unicorns Hugo Theme

-Docsy is a [Hugo](https://gohugo.io) theme for technical documentation sets, providing simple navigation, site structure, and more.
+Forked from [Docsy](https://github.com/defenseunicorns/defense-unicorns-hugo-them), a [Hugo](https://gohugo.io) theme for technical documentation.

-This is not an officially supported Google product.
-This project is actively being maintained.

 ## Prerequisites

-The following are basic prerequisites for using Docsy in your site:
+The following are basic prerequisites for using this theme:

 - Install a recent release of the Hugo "extended" version.
 If you install from the [Hugo release page](https://github.com/gohugoio/hugo/releases), make sure